OPENS in Sapphire FEB 2021

 However, there are limits on the number of Investigator, Synergy and Ideas grants that can be applied for/held concurrently.
-Please refer to the table below and NHMRC eligibility website.
+Please refer to Grant Guidelines and NHMRC eligibility website.

 Synergy grants are awarded at a fixed rate of $5 million over 5 years.

 Funds may be spent on Direct Research Costs (DRCs) and Personnel Support Packages (PSPs).

 Assessment of applications will focus on each investigator’s record of research achievement as well as the collective collaborative potential and diversity of the team and its research proposal.

 Synergy Grants will be assessed on: